Delta Willis wrote about Climate Change in 1989:

 From The Hominid Gang, Behind the Scenes in the Search for Human Origins

-In 1995, she profiled architects and scientists inspired by natural forms:
+In The Sand Dollar & The Slide Rule, she profiled architects and scientists inspired by natural forms:

 From The Sand Dollar & The Slide Rule: Drawing Blueprints from Nature

-Beyond her work as an environmental journalist, Delta Willis devises media strategies to inform broadcast, web and print audiences about conservation issues around the globe.
+Beyond her work as an environmental journalist, Delta Willis devises media strategies about conservation issues.
 As Communications & Media Manager for Earthwatch, she promoted the work of 130 scientists, including cheetah conservationist Dr. Laurie Marker; Dr. Bruce Patterson, who Willis joined in Africa to track lions by night; Dr. Meg Lowman, a leader in rainforest canopy research, and Dr. Pat Wright, pivotal to lemur conservation in Madagascar.
-As Sr. Communications Manager for the National Audubon Society, she set record media results 5 years in a row for the Christmas Bird Count, pioneered the organization’s entry into Social Media, and highlighted the work of Audubon scientists, including this NBC Nightly News feature on the work of Dr. Stephen Kress, who founded Project Puffin.
+As Sr. Communications Manager for the National Audubon Society, she set record media results 5 years in a row for the Christmas Bird Count, pioneered the organization’s entry into Social Media, and highlighted the work of Audubon scientists, including this NBC Nightly News feature on Dr. Stephen Kress, who founded Project Puffin.

-But it was the British Television company Survival Anglia Ltd. that launched her career as a champion for conservation.
+But it was the British Television company Survival Anglia Ltd. that launched her career in conservation.
 As V.P.
 Director of Programs & Press at JWT New York, Willis promoted wildlife filmmakers Alan & Joan Root, Des & Jen Bartlett, Dieter Plage, underwater cinematographer Al Giddings, and the innovative team at Oxford Scientific Films.
-“She was a fundamental force in getting Americans excited about natural history,” reflects John Heminway, the producer and Chairman of WildlifeDirect.
+“She was a fundamental force in getting Americans excited about natural history,” reflects John Heminway.

 The epic “Year of the Wildebeest” featured stunning aerials of the great Serengeti migration, captured from a hot air balloon used as a filming platform by Alan & Joan Root.
 Shortly after Joan Root became the first woman to fly a balloon over Kilimanjaro, Willis found herself climbing inside the gondola for her own Balloon Safari across Kenya’s Maasai Mara.
 The experience led to her first magazine article, for Adventure Travel, and in 1981, a profile of the Roots in PEOPLE magazine.

-More than 30 articles were published in Audubon, Outside, Natural History, PEOPLE,The New York Times Book Review,( SOME PRIMATES WEREN’T TO BE TRUSTED – New York Times ) The Explorer’s Journal, Diversion and Omni’s Exploration column.
+More than 30 articles were published in Audubon, Outside, Natural History, PEOPLE,The New York Times Book Review,( Dian Fossey biography) The Explorer’s Journal, Diversion and Omni’s Exploration column.
 For two decades she was chief contributor to Fodor’s Guide to Kenya & Tanzania.
 See her reports from Kenya

-A member of the Explorers Club, Willis crossed the Sahara for a London Zoological Society/World Wildlife Fund expedition which led to the establishment the largest nature reserve in Africa.
+A member of The Explorers Club, Willis crossed the Sahara for a London Zoological Society/WWF expedition which led to the establishment the largest nature reserve in Africa.
 When China first opened to American travelers, Lindblad Travel recruited her to guide their clients for 30 day tours.
-She organized the first expedition to East Africa for the late Stephen Jay Gould.
-En route to Nairobi, the evolutionary biologist served as her guide to the home of Charles Darwin, now a museum, near London.
+She organized the first expedition to East Africa for evolutionary biologist Stephen Jay Gould.
+En route to Nairobi, the Harvard Professor served as her guide to the home of Charles Darwin, now a museum, near Down, U.K.

 Interviewed on NPR’s “All Things Considered,” “Pulse of the Planet,” and “New York & Company,” Willis has lectured at The American Museum of Natural History, New York University, The Explorers Club, The 92nd Street Y, and the Fulbright Institute.